engin100/980/labs/lab-1.md

 ## Introduction

 <div class="primer-spec-callout warning" markdown="1">
-Starting in this lab, you will be graded on your use of color coding when wiring breadboard circuits.
+You will be given feedback (and later graded) on your use of color coding when wiring breadboard circuits.
 Please take careful note of the guidelines listed below!

 - **Red:** Power (5v, 3.3v, etc.)
 - **Black:** Ground